 Chapter 2 Assignment

 To demonstrate your understanding of this lesson, your assignment is to write a flawless article using each of the tools, techniques and stylistic methods we've described within this chapter and video.
-You already have the basis for your article which you should have summarised in Lesson 1 (check your email as we've sent you a copy of your submission).
-Now use it and apply all the new-found style and grammar advice we've shared here.
+You already know how to create the basis for your article after having completed Lesson 1.
+Now, use the outline you made there (or a new one, if you like) and apply all the new-found style and grammar advice we've shared here.

 Sanity Check Tip: